 The home buyer is not involved in the home appraisal process.
 The seller can prepare by making repairs and removing clutter to make the home more accessible to the appraiser.

 The on-site part of the appraisal should take only a few hours to complete.
 But the appraiser also has to research recent sales of comparable homes and prepare the appraisal report.
 Lenders often wait up to 10 business days from ordering the appraisal to receiving the appraisal report.

 After the appraisal, the lender uses the valuation to set the maximum loan size for the home.
 If your loan requires a 5 percent down payment and the home is appraised at $300,000, the lender won’t issue a loan larger than $285,000, which is 95 percent of $300,000.

 Anything from deferred maintenance on the home to cool market conditions can lower a home appraisal.
 Recent sales in the neighborhood will help determine the market value of the home.
 So if sales have been slow, or if sellers have been accepting lower offers, the value of all homes in the area can be affected.

 No, a messy house will not directly affect the property value.
 Licensed appraisers are trained to look beyond superficial and temporary conditions, like cluttered countertops and unswept floors, to find the fair market value of the home.
 However, curb appeal can influence a home’s fair market value.

 How to avoid a low home appraisal

-They’ll be able to help identify potential appraisal problems that can put your mortgage at risk as well as how to remedy them or negotiate with the seller.
+Your Realtor and loan officer should be able to help identify potential appraisal problems that can put your mortgage at risk.